divijghose/firedrake/Firedrake-meeting-2020-08-18.md

 Similar things arise with PeriodicMesh where Patrick has something on a branch.
 Patrick was wondering if there might be a general solution that solves both, but I need to understand the sphere case on its own first.

+LM: Workaround is to make a "flat" sphere mesh then the hierarchy, and then push out every level in the hierarchy to make the higher-order sphere meshes.

+A proper fix requires removing the "two-stage" mesh construction and just always growing halos straight away.
+The multigrid hierarchy creation should refine such a mesh and then remove the (now too big) halo and regrow it to the correct size.
+This requires some fiddling with dmplex submeshes and then keeping track of the relationship between coarse and fine cells.

 ## KS: ufl.Subspace
 UFL/Firedrake interfaces are converging (I think).

 UFL:
 - Vsub = ufl.Subspace(V)  -> represents (shape, ) x (shape, ) matrix multiplied to the basis vector in TSFC
 - vsub = ufl.Masked(v, Vsub)

+LM: I think the (shape, ) * (shape, ) part is somewhat misleading, since it presupposes a particular type of subspace extraction.
+I guess this is saying `Vsub` is obtained from `V` by some projection, and we also get `V \ Vsub` via `Vsub.complement` ?

 Firedrake: